elijah629/how-much-of-som-is-ai/README.md

 ### Project-structure

-- `training-bin` Training, generates a model.kmeans and model.ai.cluster
+- `training-bin` Training, generates a model.kmeans and model.ai.cluster inside
-- `inference-lib"` Runs a model.kmeans and performs predictions
+  the `sonai` crate.
-- `inference-wasm` Like inference-lib, but wrapped with wasm-bindgen for JS use
+- `sonai"` Runs a model.kmeans and performs predictions.
+This can be installed as a library in wasm and non-wasm environments.
-- `model`
+- `sonai-metrics` Helper lib to calculate text metrics

 Place `JOURNEY=` in `training-bin/.env` to fetch devlogs & projects, or use the provided `training-bin/som.data` file.